Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/getting-started/theming.md

 ---
 layout: docs
-title: Theming Bootstrap
+title: Theming Boosted
-description: Customize Bootstrap 4 with our new built-in Sass variables for global style preferences for easy theming and component changes.
+description: Customize Boosted 4 with our new built-in Sass variables for global style preferences for easy theming and component changes.
 group: getting-started
 toc: true
 redirect_from: "/docs/4.0/getting-started/options/"